Don’t Get Glutened! Use These 35 Strategies to Protect Yourself

 11. Watch Out for Those Silicone Spatulas

-Similar to many other cooking utensils, those awesome little spatulas have the potential to harbor gluten.
-This most often happens where food particles get trapped in the space where the handle meets the actual spatula blade, especially if the handle is wooden.
+Similar to many other cooking utensils, those awesome little spatulas have the potential to harbor harmful food particles.
+This most often happens where food residue gets trapped in the space where the handle meets the actual spatula blade, especially if the handle is wooden.
 They can also get stuck in little knicks and scratches on the spatula blade.

 12. Use a Separate Waffle Maker, Bread Maker, or Toaster